balena-io/docs/pages/learn/more/anti-patterns.md

 ### Causing an out-of-memory (OOM) scenario

 When developing on low-footprint devices or for a heterogeneous fleet, it is easy to forget about managing memory consumption.
 Due to the nature of [Linux's out-of-memory killer][linux-oom], these events are often difficult to catch and debug.
-Individual services can be limited by {{ $names.engine.lower }} using [directives in `docker-compose.yml`][docker-compose].
+Individual services can be limited by balenaEngine using [directives in `docker-compose.yml`][docker-compose].

 ## Managing Fleets